Club Penguin Island: History

 The game was originally known under the code name of Project: Super Secret, first used in 2014 and teased with sneak peeks in June 2015.
 However, Project: Super Secret was initially said to be Disney Mix, with the game's actual development confirmed to have started in 2015.
 On November 17, 2016, the project was revealed to be Club Penguin Island.
 The official website for the game was released and pre-registration began allowing players to pre-register their account for the game.
 By pre-registering, players would receive a Beta Hat, a set of six emojis, and 100 coins.
 Additionally, players had the option of connecting their Club Penguin accounts with their Club Penguin Island account.
 If this was done, they would also receive the Alumni Jacket, with a number on the back displaying how many years the connected Club Penguin account has existed.
 The pre-registration was ended on March 29, 2017.

 The game's closed beta took place between its announcement and December 2016 in North America.

 A semi-private "geo-beta" took place in Australia and New Zealand between December 15, 2016 to its worldwide release.
 This beta was extended to iOS users in Canada on January 13, 2017.

 The original Flash game's servers went offline on the day of the game's release on March 30, 2017 at 12:01:39 AM PDT (7:01:39 AM UTC).

-On November 13, 2017, it was announced in a live stream on the official Facebook page of the game that a desktop version of Club Penguin Island would be released the same day the 1.8 update releases at.

-On November 30, 2017, the desktop version was launched as an open beta, allowing players to report bugs in preparation for a full release at a later date.

 On September 27, 2018, Disney confirmed in a letter to Disney Canada, obtained by the website Kotaku, that Club Penguin Island would be shutting down.
 Disney HR cited "global competition" as a factor in their decision.

 In addition to the shutdown, the entire Club Penguin team, based out of Kelowna, British Columbia, was laid off, despite being greenlit for two more years of work only three weeks prior to the announcement of the shutdown.

-On October 12, 2018, the shutdown date was confirmed to be December 20, 2018.
-Two last parties were also announced, being the Halloween Party 2018 and Waddle On Party.

 The Mobile App was removed from the Google Play Store and App Store on November 20, 2018, one month prior to the server shutdown.

 The game was shut down on December 20, 2018 and is no longer available to play online.

 Offline mode was launched on December 21, allowing the player's account/penguin to be saved after the shutdown.